Featured Post

 Why run a portfolio when you can buy XEQT?

-I have a portfolio composed of a number of individual accounts.
-I earn a good income in retirement from the dividends and the capital gains keep the overall value of my investments climbing.
+My personal portfolio is composed of a number of individual accounts holding a diverse mix of stocks and ETFs.
+I earn a good income from the dividends and the capital gains keep the overall value of my portfolio increasing.
 Yet, I cannot help but wonder if I could do as well or better by simply owning the iShares ETF XEQT.

 • iShares Core S&P Total U.S. Stock Market ETF for U.S. equity exposure (44.6% weight)